bintuulugbek/projects/data cleaning/README.md

 # ✨ After Cleaning
 96199 posts;
-5437 authors with 3 age groups and 14 industry labels
+5437 authors with 3 age groups and 14 industry labels average posts per author: ~17

 # ⚠️ Note
-# - This is a processed version of the Blog Authorship Corpus.
+### - This is a processed version of the Blog Authorship Corpus.
-# - Original dataset credit: Jonathan Schler et al. (2006).
+### - Original dataset credit: Jonathan Schler et al. (2006).
-# - Use responsibly for research and educational purposes.
+### - Use responsibly for research and educational purposes.